Resources for Dealing with Traumatic Events

 A guide for parents and educators from SAMHSA. (pdf)

-From NIMH, a brochure with good advice for parents about how to talk to their kids about a terrible event. (pdf)
+From NIMH, a brochure with good advice for communities about how to talk to their kids about a terrible event. (pdf)

 Coping with a Traumatic Event